-5 arrested outside Rhode Island governor’s home
+4 New England governors warn of virus threat over holidays

-PROVIDENCE, R.I.
-(AP) - Five people demanding better COVID-19 protections for state prison inmates have been arrested outside Rhode Island Gov. Gina Raimondo’s home, state police said.
+Five people demanding better COVID-19 protections for state prison inmates have been arrested outside Rhode Island Gov. Gina Raimondo’s home, state police said.

 The protesters with the group Code Black RI were arrested outside the Democratic governor’s Providence home on Wednesday night after blocking the roadway.